Michelle I. Gawerc joined Loyola in 2011. She earned her Ph.D. in Sociology at Boston College

 University of Colorado at Boulder.

-Michelle’s dissertation, a longitudinal study of fifteen years (1993-2008), focuses on the major peacebuilding initiatives with an educational encounter-based approach in Israel and Palestine.
-She examines how non-governmental peacebuilding initiatives adapt to hostile and unfavorable environments, the challenges they face, and why some are able to adapt and survive while others do not.
-Michelle’s study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peacebuilders prior to, during, and after the Second Intifada.
+This new research project builds from her previous research on peacebuilding organizations in Israel/Palestine.
+This previous research, a longitudinal study of fifteen years (1993-2008), examined how non-governmental peacebuilding initiatives adapt to hostile and unfavorable environments, the challenges they face, and why some are able to adapt and survive while others do not.
+This study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peacebuilders prior to, during, and after the Second Intifada.

-Michelle has published a number of articles including “Organizational Adaptation and Survival in Hostile and Unfavorable Environments: Peacebuilding Organizations in Israel and Palestine” in Research in Social Movements, Conflicts, and Change, “Integrative Ties as an Approach to Managing Organizational Conflict” in Conflict Resolution Quarterly, “Peacebuilding: Theoretical and Concrete Perspectives” in Peace and Change: A Peace Journal and “The Al-Aksa Intifada: Revealing the Chasm” in Middle East Review of International Affairs, co-authored with Alan Dowty.
-A revised version of her dissertation was recently published as a book: Prefiguring Peace: Israeli-Palestinian Peacebuilding Partnerships.
+Michelle has published a number of articles including “Advocating for Peace during the Gaza War” in Peace Review (forthcoming), “Organizational Adaptation and Survival in Hostile and Unfavorable Environments: Peacebuilding Organizations in Israel and Palestine” in Research in Social Movements, Conflicts, and Change, “Integrative Ties as an Approach to Managing Organizational Conflict” in Conflict Resolution Quarterly, “Peacebuilding: Theoretical and Concrete Perspectives” in Peace and Change: A Peace Journal, “The Unintended Consequences of ‘Material Support’: US Anti-Terrorism Regulations and Israeli/Palestinian Peacebuilding” in the Journal of Peacebuilding and Development, co-authored with Ned Lazarus (forthcoming); and “The Al-Aksa Intifada: Revealing the Chasm” in Middle East Review of International Affairs, co-authored with Alan Dowty.
+A revised version of her dissertation was also recently published as a book: Prefiguring Peace: Israeli-Palestinian Peacebuilding Partnerships.

-At Loyola, Michelle teaches courses in sociology and global studies including: Societies and Institutions; Conflict, War, and Peace; Social Movements and Social Protest; Reconciliation and Justice after Violent Conflict; and Conflict Narratives, Media Discourse, and Peacebuilding: Israel-Palestine.
+At Loyola, Michelle teaches courses in sociology and global studies including: Societies and Institutions; Social Movements and Social Protest; Conflict, War, and Peace; Conflict Narratives, Media Framing, and Peacebuilding: Israel/Palestine; and Reconciliation and Justice after (and during) Violent Conflict.
 She believes strongly in active learning and participatory methods, so sign up for her classes, and be prepared to participate!